dsfaccini/filebundler/README.md

 ### Tasks
 FileBundler will copy the templates under [tasks/templates/](https://github.com/dsfaccini/filebundler/tree/master/filebundler/features/tasks/templates) into the project's `.filebundler/tasks/` directory when filebundler is initialized.
 This is a useful task management workflow.

-## Supported LLM providers
+## Supported LLM models
-Right now the auto-bundler uses Anthropic as a provider.
-If the app doesn't find an `ANTHROPIC_API_KEY` in your environment variables it will display an input field to enter it manually.
-All latest models from Anthropic are supported. (as of today 21 Apr 2025).
-As this is an open source project, more providers and models will be added if there's a need for them.
+The auto-bundler supports models from multiple providers (Anthropic and Gemini).
+Simply choose any supported model from the "Select LLM model" dropdown; the app will infer its provider and prompt for the matching API key (e.g. `ANTHROPIC_API_KEY` or `GEMINI_API_KEY`).
+To add more models or providers, extend the `MODEL_REGISTRY` in `filebundler/lib/llm/registry.py`.

 # Roadmap
 [TODO.md](https://raw.githubusercontent.com/dsfaccini/filebundler/refs/heads/master/TODO.md)